Robust Estimation for Dependent Binary Network Data: Proposed Methodology and Theoretical Guarantees

 \subsection{Local robustness of the MDPD estimators}

 In this section, we analyze the classical influence function (see \cite{hampel1,hampel2, basu2011statistical, ghosh2015influence, maronna2019robust}) to study the local (B-)robustness of the MDPD estimators under the Ising model.
-Toward this, we first need to redefine the MDPD estimator $\hat{\beta}_\lambda$ in terms of a statistical functional.
+Toward this, we first need to define a suitable statistical functional corresponding to the MDPD estimator $\hat{\beta}_\lambda$.
 We model the distribution of $\bm X := (X_1, X_2,...,X_N)^\top\in \{-1,+1\}^N$ by the family of probability distributions of the form $\p_{\beta}$ as defined in \eqref{modeldef}.
 If $G$ denotes the true distribution of $\bm X$, which may or may not be equal to $\p_{\beta}$, we define the corresponding MDPD functional for $\beta$ at $G$ as follows.

 \begin{defi} The MDPD functional $T_{\lambda}(G)$, corresponding to the MDPD estimator $\hat{\beta}_{\lambda}$, at the true distribution $G$ is defined as the minimizer of $d_{\lambda}(\bm \pi, \pb)$ with respect to $\beta$, where $\bm\pi_G = \frac{1}{N}(g_1, \ldots,g_N)^\top$, with